-Emerson da Silva Massoli1, Reinilda de Fátima B. Minuzzi2
+Emerson da Silva Massoli, Reinilda de Fátima B. Minuzzi

 Abstract: Faced with the constant profusion of images in which we live today, the repetition of images has become commonplace in a wide variety of spaces.
 Given the permanence of this theme in contemporary society, this research project in the visual arts focuses on repetition, both theoretically and artistically.
 In this way, it uses repetition as an artistic practice in the construction of hybrid installations art, while at the same time appropriating the aesthetics of repetition to think about contemporary repetitions themselves.
 Like the works, the artistic practice is based on hybrid processes, in this poetics, articulations between exclusively manual techniques and digital technologies, hybridizing different subjectivities.
 The theme of the works under development is the basic elements of visual language, based on the idea that these elements are repeated and present in all images.
 Despite having repetition as the central object of study, another important concept emerges in the midst of the research: difference, which is naturally present in repetition.
-In this way, the main objective is to investigate, through repetition, the differences that arise in the very act of repeating, extending to an analysis of the differences present in the use of each type of technology during artistic practice.
+In this way, the main objective is to investigate, through repetition, the differences present in the use of each type of technology during artistic practice.